Here are a few simple tips on how to spot a phishing email.

 Check the email address.
 Is it the same as the email address you usually receive emails from, or just similar?

-Check the email subject line.
-Anything like “There is a secure message waiting for you”, “Security Alert”, “System Upgrade” and so on should be treated as suspect.
+Check the email subject line; anything along the lines of “There is a secure message waiting for you”, “Security Alert”, “System Upgrade” and so on should be treated as suspect.

 Check the message is personalised with information like your name, your postcode or part of your account number.
 If it isn’t personalised at all then you should be suspicious.